malvikasharan/APRICOT/APRICOT_tutorial.md

 All the domains (predicted by `predict`) undergoes a filtering step in order to select proteins that are predicted with the domains of interest (selected from databases using `select`).

-In this tutorial we have used the parameters defined as default (`--similarity 24` for 24% minimum similarity between the reference and predicted domain and `--coverage 39`` for 39% minimum domain coverage in the query protein), however users can provide cut-offs for different parameters (refer documentation).
+In this tutorial we have used the default parameters (refer documentation) with their optimal cut-offs (`--similarity 24` for 24% minimum similarity between the reference and predicted domain and `--coverage 39` for 39% minimum domain coverage in the query protein), however users can provide cut-offs for different parameters (refer documentation).

 `````